anywhichway/tlx-chart/README.md

 ### Attributes

 `for` - The DOM id of the chart associated with the editor.
+MUST BE FIRST ATTRIBUTE.

+`chart-types` - An array of valid chart types.
+Diplayed as a select box in the top left of the chart editor.

+`edit-columns` - An array of columns names to display for edit.
+If a column if not listed it is read-only.

 `validate-data` - Typically, some column in the data will sum to a specific value, e.g. 100%, this function ensures the data meets the criteria prior to re-rendering the chart.
 The function you define that takes the arguments `(dataArray,event,view)`.
 It should return `true` if the data is valid and the chart will be re-rendered; otherwise, the chart is not re-rendered.
 If it returns a string, the string is displayed in a JavaScript alert box.
 If it returns an Error, the error is thrown.